vknowable/stack-orchestrator/app/data/stacks/public-namada/README.md

 ### 6. Configuration options
 **Container build args:**
 - `NAMADA_TAG`: git release to checkout
-- `SKIP_BUILD_WASM=true|false`: whether to compile the wasm (default true)
+- `BUILD_WASM=true|false`: whether to compile the wasm (default true)

 **Runtime env variables:**
-To change any settings from their default values, place the corresponding environment variables in a file and include it in the start command:
+To change any settings from their default values, place the corresponding environment variables in a file (see [sample.env](https://github.com/vknowable/stack-orchestrator/blob/namada/app/data/config/public-namada/sample.env)) and include it in the start command:
 ```
 $ laconic-so --stack public-namada deploy ---env-file <filename> up
 ```